heathen00/wfparser3/wfparser3/README.md

      tests, which don't actually exist at this point, then delete all the UID testing from the individual Localizer class acceptance/unit test modules.
 It's all the same, anyway, and the UID behaviour is independent of the component it represents, by design.
+   * Rewrite test cases for exceptions to use a rule.
    * StubLocalizerFactory:
       * This would be useful for integrating into the rest of the parser.
       * The stub localizer factory should really implement the same interface as the internal localizer